kspalaiologos/constant-overhead/README.md

 # Benchmarks

 Notes on the benchmark results below:
-- PUC-RIO Lua was not tested, because it is not worth testing.
+- PUC-RIO Lua/CPython were not tested, because they are not worth testing.
 - LuaJIT lacks a way to issue `idiv` and likely pays for it, but according to `luajit -lp` most of the time is spent in the arithmetic coder anyway.
 - WASI-SDK clang's standard library might use (too) small I/O buffers, worsening its performance.
 - In line with the C implementation, try to not use object-oriented programming: in metatable/prototype-oriented languages, looking up a method in an object is somewhat costly.
 The code does, however, use any feature of the language feasible to represent the arithmetic encoder state structure that can be passed around.
 This often amounts to having a class with just a constructor and a few public fields.